Council Chamber Visitor Screening

 Why are we doing this?

 The City continually reviews security and safety protocols within all City facilities.
-The new visual bag screening procedure is a safety enhancement based on the recommendation of the City’s Corporate Security Team.
-This screening procedure is consistent with the current practices of several other municipalities and is a solid first step to improve security at City Hall as it relates to Council Chambers.
+The new visual screening procedure is a safety enhancement based on the recommendation of the City’s Corporate Security Team.
+This screening procedure is consistent with the current practices of several other municipalities and is a solid first step to improving security at City Hall as it relates to Council Chambers.

 Please note: City Council proceedings may also be viewed on the City's website saskatoon.ca/livestream